formix/MegaCityOne/README.md

 There is two outcome from now on: either you are in your good right and everything is fine... or your are a perp and you will receive a salve of exploding bullets in your freaking hacker face, thanks to that good old LawgiverException.
-The said LawgiverException (a specialized SecurityException btw) containing your crime description and will kill your thread (unless caught somewhere else on the stack).
+The mentioned exception (a specialized SecurityException btw) contains your crime description and will kill your thread (unless caught somewhere else on the stack).

 You got what you deserved, bum.
 There is no iso chamber in my MegaCityOne implementation.
 Death sentences prevail.

-#